-I sell two variants of fuel line, each with different inner diameters.
+I sell two variants of fuel line, this variant in 4 different inner diameters.
 Type A is for NON-INJECTED systems and is rated at 40PSI.
 Type B is for INJECTED systems and is rated for 300 PSI.
 For Type A carbureted bikes, select 5/16″ ID for most applications unless you have quick-disconnects installed near the fuel tank.
 For Type B injected bikes, select 5/16″ ID for applications WITHOUT quick-disconnects.
 Select Type B, 3/8″ ID for models with quick-disconnects at the fuel pump.
 Both variants consist of highly flexible tubing that resists stiffness and cracking.
 Sold by the foot.
 Measure your fuel line length and tube ID before purchase.
 For most Ducatis, 5 feet is more than sufficient.
 To secure the fuel line to fittings, I recommend the Clamptite Tool.

 Use with diesel fuel and gasoline with up to 15% ethanol